 The Beatles wrote a song that was the sensation of 1967, “All you need is love.”
 This the same point made a few years earlier by an ecumenical council of the Catholic Church.

-That’s also the central point of this Sunday’s readings.
-Genesis 2 shows Adam in paradise, surrounded by splendor and comfort, but nevertheless unfulfilled.
-God creates the animals as companions.
+That’s also the central point of the second story of Creation in the Book of Genesis.
+It depicts Adam in paradise, surrounded by splendor and comfort, but nevertheless unfulfilled.
+God therefore creates the animals as companions.
 He can enjoy their company and be their loving master.
 But he cannot have communion, true fellowship, with them.

 Now one of the characteristics of human beings is that we have a future.
 Total self-giving means giving ourselves not only in the present moment, but giving our entire future as well.
 For this reason, the relationship of authentic marriage founded on true love, has to be “till death do us part.”
-This is why Jesus, in this Sunday’s gospel, is so uncompromising on this point, and why the Catholic Church to this day maintains the Lord’s unpopular position against divorce and remarriage.
+This is why Jesus is so uncompromising on this point (Mark 10:2-16), and why the Catholic Church to this day maintains the Lord’s unpopular position against divorce and remarriage.

 It could be that one or the other of the spouses did not intend this union to be “till death do us part,” but rather “till it becomes inconvenient.”
 Or it could also be because one or the other never intended to accept children lovingly from God and planned from the outset to use every means to thwart such fruitfulness.
 Such an arrangement is not marriage, in the biblical and Catholic meaning of the term, despite what society thinks.